San Mateo AYSO

 Each team has a coach, assistant coach, and team parent who are responsible for their team.
 The assistant coach assists the coach at practices and fills-in when the coach is unable to make games or practices.
 The team parent assists the coach by distributing information on snack schedules, photo times, banners, end-of-year party, and any other duty not specifically coach-related.
 Divisions U6 and U8 are required to have two trained team referees per team.
 Division U10 is required to have at least one trained Assistant Referees per team.

 All teams are encouraged to have a sponsor.
 Sponsors may elect to sponsor at the $200, $350 or $500/team level and we encourage multiple sponsors for each team.
 Sponsors are recognized on the team banner and in regional publications and on our website.
-Sponsor fees help keep the cost of the program down as well as to support our scholarship program.
+Sponsor fees help keep the cost of the program down.
 Sponsorship information is available from your coach or from the web at www.aysosm.org.
 If a team cannot find a sponsor, then the sponsorship fee should be spread across the parents.

 With approximately 2000 children playing soccer on over 170 teams, it is impossible to rearrange teams or practice and game schedules because of non-AYSO activities.
 Most games are played on Saturdays, although some games may be played on other days of the week, as needed.
 Practices can be any day of the week but are typically Monday through Friday, and are at the convenience of the coach.